A lot or a little?

 Is it any good?

 The direction by Franklin J. Schaffner -- who would win a Best Director Oscar two years later for Patton -- is impersonal and uninspired in this film.
 Charlton Heston's lead character is hard-headed and inflexible.
-But somehow this melding of clever science fiction ideas with old-fashioned popcorn thrills just clicked.
+But somehow Planet of the Apes' melding of clever science fiction ideas with old-fashioned popcorn thrills just clicked.
 Perhaps screenwriter Rod Serling, creator of the legendary Twilight Zone TV series, is part of the reason.
 Or perhaps it was the novelty of seeing apes riding horses and shooting guns.

 Heston gets some memorable lines, but it's Roddy McDowall and Kim Hunter as the two ape scientists that anchor the movie, embracing communication and connection between two species.
 Their open-mindedness and open-heartedness are key.
 The question of science versus faith is still relevant, but perhaps even more so is: What happened to the humans?
 How could they wipe themselves out?
 If viewers don't feel like answering those questions, then there are the good chases and battles to focus on.

-Families can talk about the movie's violence.
+Families can talk about Planet of the Apes' violence.
 In what ways are the humans mistreated?
 Do you notice any similarities to how humans treat animals?
 What is the reason for the mistreatment?

 The movie seems to suggest that science is better than blind faith.
 Do you agree?
 Is there a way the two can go together?